joelangeway/the-error-function/README.md

 ## What else is in the repository

 In `integration.js` you'll find code for computing numerical integrals with better than naive precision.
 That was the main thing I needed to compute accurate values of the error function.
+Please, feel free to copy whatever you like from this repository.